ice-lab/icestark/README.md

 ### Sub-application

-sub-application can expose lifecycles by both register and exports.
+sub-application can expose lifecycles in both register lifecycles and export lifecycles ways.

 #### regsiter lifecycles